KDE/tokodon/CONTRIBUTING.md

 * Generic components that can be used in many places are placed in [/src/content/ui/Components](/src/content/ui/Components).
 * Parts of the moderation tool suite live in [/src/content/ui/ModerationTools](/src/content/ui/ModerationTools).
-* The settings page and it's related components are in [/src/content/ui/Settings](/src/content/ui/Settings).
+* The settings page and its related components are in [/src/content/ui/Settings](/src/content/ui/Settings).
 * The composer page is located under [/src/content/ui/StatusComposer](/src/content/ui/StatusComposer).
 * Timeline Posts and the many components that make up it belong in [/src/content/ui/StatusDelegate](/content/ui/StatusDelegate).
 * Everything else is located in the `ui` directory for now.